npm/npm/doc/json.md

 The "files" field is an array of files to include in your project.
 If you name a folder in the array, then it will also include the files inside that folder.
-The default is just `[""]` which includes the entire package folder in the tarball, but you may want to only include specific things.

-If you specify bins or man pages, then those will be automatically added to the files array, even if they would not ordinarily be included.
+(Unless they would be ignored by another rule.)

 You can also provide a ".npmignore" file in the root of your package, which will keep files from being included, even if they would be picked up by the files array.
+The ".npmignore" file works just like a ".gitignore".

 ## main